 The last (but not least) solution for modulating the light coming from a fiber-coupled laser diode is to apply a direct modulation using a pulse control electronics current driver.
-An example of a 3 nanosecond pulse width is shown below.
+An example of a 3-nanosecond pulse width is shown below.
 One can see the gain switch peak at the beginning of the pulse.
 This is a relaxation of the carrier within the laser diode.
-Gain switch peaks can be useful if one wants to isolate this gain switch peak pulse and get ~ 100 picosecond pulses.
+Gain switch peaks can be useful if one wants to isolate this gain switch peak pulse and get ~100 picosecond pulses.
 But the gain switch peak is typically an undesired property.

-Figure 12 : 3ns stable pulse width from the direct pulsing of a DFB Butterfly laser diode with Alphanov CCS driver.
+Figure 13 : 3ns stable pulse width from the direct pulsing of a DFB Butterfly laser diode with AeroDIODE CCS driver.

-There are fewer than 10 companies around the world who specialize in manufacturing commercially available laser diode pulse drivers.
+There are few companies around the world who specialize in manufacturing commercially available laser diode pulse drivers.
 However, the pulse shape at a short pulse width and the rise/fall time and Jitter levels can be very different from manufacturer to manufacturer.
 Also, there are many key features and additional functions which vary from each manufacturer, and ease of use should also be considered.

 The bandwidth limitations are a result of the speed of the electronics on the "drive side" and the inductance of the laser diode on the other side.
 Reaching a 5 nanosecond per amp rise/fall time is possible in an ON/OFF switching mode from many suppliers.
-However, combining modularity, ease of use and high performance levels is the most difficult part when developing a pulsed driver.
+However, combining modularity, ease of use and high-performance levels is the most difficult part when developing a pulsed driver.

-Alphanov offers two ON/OFF laser diode switching driver models with switching speed from 3 nsec/A to less than 0.5nsec/A.
+AeroDIODE offers two ON/OFF laser diode switching driver models with switching speed from 3 nsec/A to less than 0.5 nsec/A.

-Another high performance product for direct laser diode modulation is called a "Pulse-Shaper".
-It is the same product shown Figure 7, but configured for direct laser diode current shaping.
-It includes an internal AWG and is able to shape the laser diode output with 48dB amplitude resolution and 500 picoseconds of timing resolution.
-See : http://www.alphanov.com/laser-diode-driver.html
+Another high-precision third product for direct laser diode modulation is called a "Pulse-Shaper".
+It is the same product shown Figure 8, but configured for direct laser diode current shaping.
+It includes an internal AWG and can shape the laser diode output with 48dB amplitude resolution and 500 picoseconds of timing resolution.
+See this link : high speed laser diode driver.

-Figure 13 : Alphanov shaper module set in direct driver configuration (left) and special optical pulse shape obtained from a DFB laser diode after its programmed within the module (right)
+Figure 14 : AeroDIODE shaper module set in direct driver configuration (left) and special optical pulse shape obtained from a DFB laser diode after its programmed within the module (right)

 This pulse-shaper module allows the user to program a customized shape with a high bandwidth AWG and generates the desired custom optical pulse shape.
-As seen in the figure bellow, this module also has a special internal function which allows the user to mitigate the gain switch peak :
+As seen in the figure bellow, this module also has a special internal function which allows the user to mitigate the gain switch peak:

-Figure 14 : 3ns pulse shapes out of a DFB laser diode driven by Alphanov shaper modules.
+Figure 15 : 3ns pulse shapes out of a DFB laser diode driven by AeroDIODE shaper modules.
 The left curve has a gain switch peak which is suppressed on the pulse on the right by activating the internal "gain switch peak suppression" function.